 Typing and Gaming Experience

-This keyboard comes with your choice of HyperX-branded Red linear switches or Aqua tactiles ones.
+This keyboard comes with your choice of HyperX-branded Red linear switches, Aqua tactiles or Blue Clicky ones.

 The HyperX Red switches to my fingers feel about the same as the Cherry MX Reds in the Corsair keyboard I use for gaming at home.
 According to HyperX, the HyperX Red switches have the same 45g actuation force as Cherry MX Reds.
 But HyperX has cut both the actuation distance (1.8mm) and total travel distance (3.8mm) down by 0.2mm.
 Cherry MX Reds have rated distances of 2mm and 4mm, respectively.